SDG 14 – Life Below Water , Mataora Wai

 Massey graduate tackles marine plastic pollution

-In 2023, a Massey journalism graduate with a marine biology background received an Asia New Zealand Foundation Scholarship for a four-week internship in Jakarta.
+In 2023, a Massey journalism graduate with a marine biology background received an Asia New Zealand Foundation Scholarship for a 4-week internship in Jakarta.
 During her internship, she created web stories and social media content addressing the issue of marine plastic debris.

 Grant funds research to save whales